rwth-iat/rte/README.md

 To compile the ACPLT/RTE yourself you need to follow the steps presented here.
 Currently, ACPLT/RTE can be compiled on GNU/Linux and MinGW on Windows.
-Cross-compiling on Linux for Windows is also possible, using the MinGW compilers.
+Cross-compiling on Linux for Windows is also possible, using the MinGW compilers or (experimentally) the Microsoft Visual C compiler.

 On any platform, you'll need a C compiler, make, cmake, tclsh, bison and flex.